How to Make a Rosette Cake

 2. Squeeze some out as if you are making a star.

 3. Guide the icing to curve and fold over the center you started.

 4. With the central part formed keep squeezing and circle around the center until you get the rosette size you want.

-Here is a great video tutorial to describe the technique: http://www.youtube.com/watch?v=5c85y0fRNVY
+Here is a video tutorial I put together really showing the technique:

 Putting the Rosette Cake together

 1. Crumb coat your cake with the same color you will be using to make the rosettes.
 Let the crumb coat firm up for at least an hour (I like to let it firm up for at least a few hours - I have found the longer you let your material get firm, the cleaner the end result looks)

 2. Elevate or lower your cake if needed.
 You want to have a comfortable position to create the rosettes.
 I also like to work with rosettes on the final display board or stand that it will be on (moving the finished cake to another board could mess them up real easy).